 If you elect the fixed dollar amount payment, you can change the dollar amount once a year.
 Those electing life expectancy based payments have a one-time opportunity lifetime to change to fixed dollar amount payments.

 Note: A change in law enacted in 2017 allowed for choosing these payments to be made annually or quarterly in addition to monthly, for greater flexibility in changing their amounts, and for taking the balance as an annuity after stopping such payments.
+The TSP in 2018 announced plans to make those changes available starting in late 2019.
 Read the FEDweek newsletter at www.fedweek.com for the latest information on implementation of these changes.

 Here are the annuity choices that the TSP makes available to you: